-XVII.
+XVIII.
 TENANT AND PARTICIPANT PROTECTIONS

 There must be a written lease between a tenant and the owner of a HOME-assisted rental project for the unit occupied by the tenant.
-This lease must be for a term of at least one year, unless a shorter lease is mutually agreed to by the tenant and the owner/developer.
-The owner and tenant must also execute DCA's lease addendum.
-If any language in the owner's lease conflicts with the DCA lease addendum, the DCA lease addendum will take precedence.
-The lease must also provide that the owner will give at least 30 days notice to the tenant before implementing a rent increase.
+The owner and tenant must also execute DCA's HOME Lease Addendum.
+If any language in the owner 's lease conflicts with DCA's HOME Lease Addendum, then DCA's HOME Lease Addendum will take precedence.
+The lease must also state that the owner will give at least 30 days' notice to the tenant before implementing a rent increase.

-The owner/developer may terminate a tenant's lease or refuse to renew a lease only for serious or repeated violation of the terms and conditions of the lease; violation of applicable federal, state or local law; or other good cause.
+The owner/developer may terminate a tenant's lease or refuse to renew a lease only for repeated violation of the terms and conditions of the lease; violation of applicable federal, state, or local law;

+or other good cause.
 The owner/developer must give the tenant at least 30 days advance written notice of the owner/developer's intent to terminate or refusal to renew the lease, and the grounds upon which this action is based.